hbc/dc_2016_04/lessons/03_loops_and_scripts.md

 Well, in the former, we're setting the value, while in the latter, we're retrieving the value.
 This is standard shell notation (syntax) for defining and using variables. **Don't forget the `$` when you want to retrieve the value of a variable!**

 Let's try another command using the variable that we have created.
 In the last lesson, we introduced the `wc -l` command which allows us to count the number of lines in a file.
-We can count the number of lines in `Mov10_oe_1.subset.fq` by referencing the `file` variable, but first move into the `raw_fastq` directory:
+We can count the number of lines in `SRR098026.fastq` by referencing the `file` variable, but first move into the `untrimmed_fastq` directory:

-	$ cd ~/ngs_course/unix_lesson/raw_fastq
+	$ cd ~/dc_sample_data/untrimmed_fastq
 	$ wc -l $file

 Ok, so we know variables are like buckets, and so far we have seen that bucket filled with a single value. **Variables can store more than just a single value.** They can store multiple values and in this way can be useful to carry out many things at once.
-Let's create a new variable called `filenames` and this time we will store *all of the filenames* in the `raw_fastq` directory as values.
+Let's create a new variable called `filenames` and this time we will store *both of the filenames* in the `untrimmed_fastq` directory as values.

-To list all the filenames in the directory that have a `.fq` extension, we know the command is:
+To list all the filenames in the directory that have a `.fastq` extension, we know the command is:

-	$ ls *.fq
+	$ ls *.fastq

 Now we want to *assign* the output of `ls` to the variable.
 We will give that variable the name `filenames`:

-	$ filenames=`ls *.fq`
+	$ filenames=`ls *.fastq`

 Check and see what's stored inside our newly created variable using `echo`: